 How do I sign up for Coursera?

-You sign up for Coursera here.
+You sign up for Coursera from their homepage.
 You can look through all of the courses before signing up and deciding what to enroll in.

 Do I have to have a subscription for Coursera?